Zeke Jones: Senior level

 Jones was an Olympic silver medalist, the 1991 World Champion, a six-time U.S. national freestyle champion, a four-time World Cup champion, and a Pan American Games champion, and received the "World's Most Technical Wrestler Award" awarded by FILA, the international governing body for the sport during his career.
 In 2005, he was inducted into the National Wrestling Hall of Fame as a Distinguished Member.

 Coaching career

 Jones served as the head coach of the 2012 US Olympic freestyle wrestling team.
 His first college coaching position was an assistant coach at Bloomsburg University, Arizona State University, and West Virginia University before becoming the head coach at the University of Pennsylvania in 2005.
 In April 2014, he was named head coach at Arizona State.

-In 2008, he accepted the head coach position for the United States freestyle wrestling team with USA Wrestling at the Olympic Training Center in Colorado Springs, Colorado.
+In 2008, Jones accepted the head coach position for the United States freestyle wrestling team with USA Wrestling at the Olympic Training Center in Colorado Springs, Colorado.